Learning responsibility allocations for multi-agent interactions: A differentiable optimization approach with control barrier functions: Defining responsibility allocations

 \subsection{CBF safety filters}

 Given the forward invariance property of CBFs, we can compute a set of control inputs that prevent the system from exiting $\mathcal{C}$.
-The control set is simply the set of controls that satisfy the CBF inequality in \eqref{eq:cbf}, i.e., \begin{problem}[CBF safety filter] A safety filter will take the desired control, $u^\desire$, computed from an upstream planning/control module, and project it into the safe control set $\mathcal{U}^\safe(x; b, \alpha)$ defined in \eqref{eq:safe control set}, i.e. {
+The control set is simply the set of controls that satisfy the CBF inequality in \eqref{eq:cbf}, i.e., \begin{problem}[CBF safety filter] A safety filter will take the control from a \textit{desired} policy, $u^\desire = \pi^\desire(x)$, and project it into the safe control set $\mathcal{U}^\safe(x; b, \alpha)$ defined in \eqref{eq:safe control set}, i.e. {

 } \end{problem}

 \begin{remark} If the dynamics are control affine, i.e., $\dot{x} = f(x) + g(x)u$ and $u\in\mathcal{U}$ are box constraints, i.e. $u_{\min} \leq u \leq u_{\max}$, then Prob.~\ref{prob:CBF safety filter} is a convex quadratic program (QP) and can be solved efficiently \cite{StellatoBanjacEtAl2017, TracyManchester2024}. \end{remark}